herrevilkitten/quip-getting-started-vue/README.md

 The second entry adds support for `*.vue` files in general.
 Both of these entries together will let SFCs work properly.

+Support for other CSS processors can be added by following the instructions given in the [`vue-loader` documentation](https://vue-loader.vuejs.org/guide/pre-processors.html).

 ## Modify the build script

 A second CSP may happen because of code that [regenerator-runtime](https://github.com/facebook/regenerator) is generating.
 Information about this problem can be found in the [github repo](https://github.com/facebook/regenerator/issues/336).
 The generated code looks like this: